kcp-dev/kcp/docs/content/concepts/braindump.md

 will create a token-based admin user.
 That token is only valid during runtime.
 It's not completely correct.
 That token is also stored locally, but the idea is that that user is just for convenience and a single shard setup.
-If you want to have a multi-shard setup, you have to create an admin user outside of the bootstrapping process.
+If you want to have a multi-shard setup, you have to create an admin user outside the bootstrapping process.
 There's a flag for the KCP Start command to skip the admin user creation.
 You can use, for example, a client certificate which adds cluster admin permissions to a user and makes that client certificate accepted by all shards by passing the right client cert flags to the process.
-To summarize, the bootstrapping of KCP in a multi-shard setup is a multi-step process.
+To summarize, the bootstrapping of KCP in a multi-shard setup is a multistep process.
 The KCP Start command alone is without any special parameters.
 It's really meant for a single shard and for that reason, pretty simplistic setup.
 This is intentional.
 The admin user must be created out of scope in a step on